Punktum-dk/sandbox-environment-specification/README.md

 We aim to implement simulated interactions with external components or user entities where possible to simulate a production like flow and to avoid any blocking process steps.

-When an application is approved and a domain is created, it requires an acknowledgement from our finance syste.
+When an application is approved and a domain is created, it requires an acknowledgement from our finance system.
 A finance system is not available in our sandbox environment so this is simulated.
 This mean that the initial privileges granted to registrant, registrar etc. are activated.

 <a id="sandbox-limitations"></a>
 ### Role Acceptance For Domain Applications